Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

-The existence of dark matter is one of the most compelling pieces of evidence for physics beyond the Standard Model.\cite{ade2014planck} Two of the leading candidates for dark-matter particles are weakly interacting massive particles (WIMPs) and axions.
-The axion is a pseudoscalar originally motivated as a solution to the strong CP problem \cite{peccei1977cp}.
+The existence of dark matter is one of the most compelling pieces of evidence for physics beyond the Standard Model.\cite{ade2014planck} Two of the leading candidates for dark-matter particles are weakly interacting massive particles (WIMPs) and axions.\cite{abbott1983cosmological,Dine:1982ah,Preskill:1982cy,takahashi2018qcd,graham2018stochastic} The axion is a pseudoscalar originally motivated as a solution to the strong CP problem \cite{peccei1977cp,weinberg1978new,wilczek1978problem}.
 Because of their low (usually sub-eV) mass, and therefore high number density if they make up a majority of the dark matter, axions are best described as classical fields oscillating at a frequency slightly higher than their rest frequency $\nu_{\rm DM}^{0}=m_{\rm DM}c^{2}/h$, where $m_{\rm DM}$ is the rest mass.
 The observed frequency is slightly higher than the rest-mass frequency because of the $\sim 10^{-3}$c virial velocity in the Milky Way; the resulting spread in kinetic energy gives axion dark matter a bandwidth of $\Delta \nu_{\rm DM} \sim 10^{-6} \nu_{\rm DM}^{0}$.
 The objective of axion searches is to detect this narrowband signal through its coupling to the Standard Model, either through the strong force \cite{Budker:2013hfa} or electromagnetism \cite{Sik83,Sik85}.
-We focus on electromagnetic detection, in which an axion converts to a photon in a background DC magnetic field.
+We focus on electromagnetic detection, in which an axion converts to a photon in a background electromagnetic field.

 The hidden photon, a vector, is another well-motivated field-like dark-matter candidate that couples to electromagnetism (via kinetic mixing with the visible photon).
-It emerges generically in Standard Model extensions.\cite{holdom1986searching,nelson:2011sf,arias2012wispy} Additionally, hidden-photon dark matter may be produced by cosmic inflation.\cite{Graham:2015rva}
+It emerges generically in Standard Model extensions\cite{holdom1986searching,nelson:2011sf,arias2012wispy} and may be produced by cosmic inflation.\cite{Graham:2015rva}

 To date, most direct-detection searches for dark matter have focused on WIMPs.\cite{Agn15,Ake17,aprile2012dark} For axions and hidden photons, a wide range of masses and couplings (the axion-photon coupling $g_{a\gamma\gamma}$ or the hidden photon mixing angle $\varepsilon$) have not been explored.
 Accordingly, numerous searches looking for the conversion to photons have recently been proposed.\cite{graham2015experimental,irastorza2018new}